elchininet/postcss-rtlcss/README.md

 }
 ```

 So, the `div` will have a padding of `20px 10px 20px 20px` in `LTR` and `20px 20px 20px 10px` in `RTL`.
+Everything will work as expected here.

-However, using the override method the generated code will be the next one:
+However, using the `override` method the generated code will be the next one:

 ```css
 .test1 {